LOOK: Jimmy Butler Miami Heat Jerseys Are Already Being Sold

 Late this past week, Joe Raynne, who hosts The Millennial podcast, posted a photo revealing that Heat jerseys for Butler were already listed for sale.

 Best of all, if you retweet Joe, he’ll hook you up with a free jersey (pretty confident it was sarcasm).
-But still, it’s pretty wild to see that Butler jerseys are already being sold, although it’s unknown where the photo came from.
+But still, it’s pretty wild to see that Butler jerseys are already being sold, although it’s unknown where the photo came from and what store has them up.

 READ NEXT: Jimmy Butler Trade: Four Realistic Deals for Timberwolves Guard